This rich and creamy frosting is insanely easy to make for any and all of your cake, cookie, and cupcake frosting needs!

 - Add your powdered sugar to the butter and mix on low to incorporate.
 Once you no longer see dry sugar, cream the butter and sugar together on high speed for 2 minutes to dissolve the sugar well.

 - Add your salt, 2 tablespoons milk or heavy cream, and vanilla.
-Whip the mixture for another 1 to 2 minutes on high speed, or until it's light and fluffy, and almost doubles in volume.
+Whip the mixture for another 1 to 2 minutes on high speed, or until it's light and fluffy.
 Take care not to over mix if using heavy cream as it can turn grainy.
 Mix in more milk/cream as needed to get your desired consistency.Pipe, spread, or spoon frosting on any dessert you like!